Blake Linde

 Healthcare Vertical

-AI browser automation and revenue-cycle support for specialty clinics with manual billing drag.
+Revenue-cycle support for specialty clinics with manual billing drag.

 Hands-on operational support for independent specialty clinics with small billing teams stuck in payer portals, status queues, and repetitive billing follow-up.